-4.22 If a candidate wants to change from one qualification to another, he/she is required to apply for admission for the qualification during the approved application period.
+4.21 If a candidate wants to change from one qualification to another, he/she is required to apply for admission for the qualification during the approved application period.

-GENERAL PROVISIONS Titles
+CHAPTER 5 GENERAL PROVISIONS

+Titles

 - 5.1 Candidates who apply for admission to a doctoral degree or a master's degree by dissertation must submit a working title with their admission applications.
-Candidates who apply for a master's degree by coursework and mini-dissertation may be required to submit a working title for the mini-dissertation with the application for admission. - The working title is captured by the CGS: Master's and Doctoral Administration Support section when the application is being finalised.
+Candidates who apply for a master's degree by coursework and mini-dissertation may be required to submit a working title for the mini-dissertation with the application for admission. - 5.2 The working title is captured by the CGS: Master's and Doctoral Administration Support section when the application is being finalised.
 The working title remains on the student system until such time that the research proposal is approved.
-The supervisor should, on approval of the research proposal, complete the Notification form (V2) Proposal approved (research degrees) and submit it for approval.
-The approved notification form must be submitted by the college to the CGS: Master's and Doctoral Administration Support section for capturing. - In the case of a coursework qualification, the working title is captured by the CGS: Master's and Doctoral Administration Support section when the application is being finalised.
+The supervisor should, on approval of the research proposal, capture the relevant M&D activities, complete the V2 form and submit it for approval according to college requirements.
+The approved form must be submitted by the college to the CGS: Master's and Doctoral Administration Support section for capturing. - The V2 form is used to confirm whether a doctoral degree will be done by publication, a research proposal has been approved/not approved, approval of the research title and supervisor(s), indicate the relevant DHET niche areas and whether the research aligns with one or more of the catalytic niche areas. - In the case of a coursework qualification, the working title is captured by the CGS: Master's and Doctoral Administration Support section when the application is being finalised.
 The working title remains on the student system until such time as the research proposal module result is approved.
-The supervisor should, on approval of the research proposal, complete the Research Proposal result form (coursework).
+The supervisor should, on approval of the research proposal, complete the Research Proposal result form (coursework) according to college requirements.
 The approved result form is submitted by the college to the CGS: Master's and Doctoral Administration Support section for capturing. - Titles should not be changed throughout the duration of the mini-dissertation, dissertation or thesis phase.
+However, if the title/supervisor(s) should be amended the V4 form must be used to inform the CGS: Master's and Doctoral Administration Support section.
 When a candidate is nearing completion of the dissertation or thesis, the supervisor and candidate should assess the working title and, if necessary, apply to the relevant College Committee for a title under which the dissertation or thesis will be submitted for examination.
 Colleges must address the quality of titles, including possible submission of proposed titles to language editors before submission to the College Board or the College Executive for recommendation to the ICPGSC for approval.
 Such title changes must be communicated to the CGS: Master's and Doctoral Administration Support section per individual candidate for capturing.
 The supervisor and candidate must consider the January, June and November submission dates (see par.
-7.20 and 7.21) to ensure that the titles are approved before final submission for examination.
-Titles should be in sentence case and should, as far as possible, not contain any abbreviations.
+7.20 and 7.21) to ensure that the title is approved before final submission for examination.
+Titles should be in sentence case and should, as far as possible, not contain any abbreviations/acronyms.